Burrell Communications Group: 21st century

 Tom Burrell retired in 2004.
-The agency launched Toyota Camry's in 2007 with their "If Looks Could Kill," the first digital campaign of its kind to target African American women.
-In 2009 they were granted the American Airlines account, and a Toyota ad was on the Super Bowl.
+The agency launched the Toyota Camry in 2007 with "If Looks Could Kill," the first digital campaign of its kind to target African-American women.
+In 2009, they were granted the American Airlines account, and a Toyota ad was on the Super Bowl.

 2010s

-2010--Burrell launches Threshold Nation, a subsidiary dedicated to marketing toward the multi-ethnic urban male.
+2010: Burrell launches Threshold Nation, a subsidiary dedicated to marketing toward the multi-ethnic urban male.